 The following sites can help you make informed decisions about your family’s entertainment choices.

 - Check age ratings and consumer advice for apps and games on devices your children use via the App Store or Google Play.
 Visit the Australian Classification Board’s online database when reviewing movies and games.

 - Raising Children Network has advice about choosing video games, online games and apps.

 - NetAware (UK) offers a guide to popular social media apps, sites and games, including risks, age recommendations and safety tips.

-- The Australian Council on the Children and the Media provides reviews of movies, apps and games, including gambling content advice, searchable by age and platform.
+- Children and Media Australia provides reviews of movies, apps and games, including gambling content advice, searchable by age and platform.